Skip to main content

 Several spots in Philly offer clinical-grade panels, including Restore Hyper Wellness in Fishtown and Center City, and a number of physical therapy clinics that use handheld devices for joint pain.
 For at-home use, Joovv and PlatinumLED are two of the more reputable brands with verified output numbers.

-Some early animal and human studies show systemic effects from local red light exposure, possibly through circulating signaling molecules and small extracellular vesicles.
-The effect is real but modest.
-We view red light therapy as a strong local tool with a mild systemic bonus, not a stand-alone anti-inflammatory drug.
+Local red light exposure can produce systemic effects in early animal and human studies, possibly through circulating signaling molecules and small extracellular vesicles.
+The effect is modest, so we view red light therapy as a strong local tool with a mild systemic bonus rather than a stand-alone anti-inflammatory drug.

 Tanning beds use ultraviolet (UV) light, which damages DNA and causes the skin to produce melanin (the pigment that creates a tan).
-Red light therapy uses red and near-infrared light, which sit at a completely different wavelength, contain no UV, and do not damage DNA in the way UV does.
+Red light therapy uses red and near-infrared light at a very different wavelength, contains no UV, and does not damage DNA the way UV does.
 The two devices can look similar, but their biological effects are opposite.

 There is no required supplement stack.
 Some clinicians like to pair red light therapy with methylene blue or CoQ10 (a mitochondrial cofactor your body makes naturally) to support the same energy pathway.
 The data is interesting but not strong enough to recommend universally.
 We make these choices patient by patient, based on labs and goals.